 Among sports and fitness businesses that purchase professional liability insurance with Insureon, 38% pay less than $400 per year and 50% pay between $400 and $800 per year.
 The cost is determined by the likelihood of your business being sued over a professional mistake, such as an injury caused by your training.

 Many sports and fitness businesses choose professional liability policies with a $1 million per-occurrence limit and a $1 million aggregate limit (38%).
-Another 38% of sports and fitness businesses choose policies with a $250,000 per-occurrence limit and a $250,000 aggregate limit.
+Another 38% of sports and fitness professionals choose policies with a $250,000 per-occurrence limit and a $250,000 aggregate limit.

 Insureon’s sports and fitness business insurance agents work with top-rated U.S. carriers to find affordable coverage that fits your business.
 Apply today to compare multiple quotes with one free online application.
 Work with an account manager specializing in the unique risks of gyms and fitness centers, personal trainers, and yoga teachers.